 Born in Battambang, Cambodia, in 1971, Pich moved with his family to the United States in 1984.
 After receiving his BFA (University of Massachusetts at Amherst, 1995) and MFA (The School of the Art Institute of Chicago, 1999), he returned to Cambodia in 2002, where he began working with local materials – bamboo, rattan, burlap from rice bags, beeswax and earth pigments gathered from around Cambodia – to make sculptures inspired by bodily organs, vegetal forms, and abstract geometric structures.
 Pich’s childhood experiences during the genocidal conditions of late 1970s Cambodia had a lasting impact on his work, informing its themes of time, memory, and the body.
 His sculptures stand out for their subtlety and power, combining refinement of form with a visceral, emotive force.

-Pich’s recent exhibition, Structures, at Tyler Rollins Fine Art (October 29 – December 19, 2015) introduced two new series shown in New York for the first time: Wall Structures, imposing geometric compositions of raw bamboo and rattan, with complex grid patterns; and Bare Reliefs, more ethereal works in which thinner strands of bamboo and rattan create a rhythm of light and shadow, solid and void, accentuated by fire-darkened areas.
+Pich’s 2015 exhibition, Structures, at Tyler Rollins Fine Art introduced two new series shown in New York for the first time: Wall Structures, imposing geometric compositions of raw bamboo and rattan, with complex grid patterns; and Bare Reliefs, more ethereal works in which thinner strands of bamboo and rattan create a rhythm of light and shadow, solid and void, accentuated by fire-darkened areas.
 Also for the first time, Pich incorporated a new material, stone found in local quarries – roughly carved or smoothly polished in the studio – which complements the organic materials.
 The exhibition included new biomorphic sculptures, an important component of his work that had not been shown here in the gallery since his 2011 Morning Glory exhibition.
 He continues to be inspired by organic structures, whether of flora (vines, flowers, seeds) or fauna (deer antlers).
 His large scale Rang Phnom Flower sculpture, around 25 feet in length and one of his most ambitious single-form sculptures to date, is currently on view in a solo exhibition at the Crow Collection, Dallas, TX (June 24, 2017 – January 7, 2018).